smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 ## Overview

-The scripts `Table Validation Part 1.sql` and `Table Validation Part 2.sql` will create the following tempoarary tables in order to arrive at the final table `#SQLStatementFinal`.
+The scripts `Table Validation Part 1.sql` and `Table Validation Part 2.sql` will create the following thirteen tempoarary tables in order to arrive at the final tempoarary table `#SQLStatementFinal`.
 The SQL statement in the table `#SQLStatementFinal` will then be executed via `DYANMIC SQL`

-##TableInformation
+1.  ##TableInformation
-#Select
+2.  #Select
-#Exists
+3.  #Exists
-#RowNumber
+4.  #RowNumber
-#Count
+5.  #Count
-#Distinct_Count
+6.  #Distinct_Count
-#Compare
+7.  #Compare
-#Columns
+8.  #Columns
-#Into
+9.  #Into
-#From
+10.  #From
-#FullOuterJoin
+11.  #FullOuterJoin
-#SQLStatementTemp
+12.  #SQLStatementTemp
-#SQLStatementFinal
+13.  #SQLStatementFinal

 I recomend running the `Table Validation Demo Tables.sql` first and run this on the provided sample set.
 There are a number of items in the setup of the script that need to be modified.
+Once the final dataset is created, export to Miscrosoft Excel.

 ## Installation